archesproject/arches-templating/README.md

 * image
 * end

-Each of these tags requires a "path" attribute and is prefixed by "arches:.
+Each of these tags requires a "path" attribute and is prefixed by "arches:".
 For example:

 `<arches:value path="path/in/data/container">`

+An `end` tag is required for the `context` and `if` tags.

-The context tag will change the "context" of its child tags to whatever its path matches within the data container provided to the template engine.
+The `context` tag will change the "context" of its child tags to whatever its path matches within the data container provided to the template engine.

 Functionally, this means that